GarryChen-site/binarymusings/content/posts/c++/02-smartpointer.md

 ## Summary

-In this lesson, we started with a basic `shape_wrapper` implementation and built a reference-counted smart pointer.
+In this article, we started with a basic `shape_wrapper` implementation and built a reference-counted smart pointer.
 While our `smart_ptr` lacks some features compared to `std::shared_ptr`, it includes most of the commonly used functionalities.
 By now, you should have a deeper understanding of smart pointers and how they work.

 ---